U.S. Supreme Court to hear Biden's bid to reinstate student debt plan | Politics

 The nonpartisan Congressional Budget Office in September calculated that the debt forgiveness program would cost taxpayers about $400 billion.
 The state challengers said the federal government overstepped its authority to order debt cancellation under a 2003 law called the Higher Education Relief Opportunities for Students Act, which can "waive or modify" student financial assistance during war or national emergency.

 Biden's administration justified its plan based on the economic harms inflicted by the COVID-19 pandemic and concerns about rising debt delinquency and lower earnings, particularly among lower-income Americans.
 Biden and his predecessor, Republican former President Donald Trump, had invoked the law to pause student loan repayments.
 Biden on Nov.
 22 extended the repayment pause to no later than next June 30 to give the Supreme Court time to decide the case.
-A federal judge dismissed the challenge brought by the states for lacking legal standing, but the 8th Circuit subsequently blocked the program while it hears an appeal by those challengers.
+A federal judge dismissed the challenge brought by the states for lacking legal standing, but the 8th Circuit subsequently blocked the program.

-Biden's administration took the dispute to the Supreme Court, saying the 8th Circuit decision leaves borrowers "uncertain about the size of their debt and unable to make financial decisions with an accurate understanding of their future repayment obligations."
-The states urged the court to reject Biden's request, calling his program a "pretext to mask the president's true goal of fulfilling his campaign promise to erase student-loan debt."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)